 \subsection{Data Pipelines}

 The data pipelines in \trinity aim to address fundamental challenges in RFT scenarios, such as managing {heterogeneous data dynamics} across interaction workflows, enabling {delayed reward integration}, and facilitating {continuous data curation}.
-Our solutions center on three core aspects: \emph{end-to-end data transformation}, \emph{active data-reward co-shaping}, and \emph{human-in-the-loop curation}, each corresponding to key requirements identified in our development of RFT-core (Section~\ref{subsec:rft_core}).
+Our solutions center on four core aspects: \emph{end-to-end data transformation}, \emph{task curation}, \emph{active experience shaping}, and \emph{human-in-the-loop curation}, each corresponding to key requirements identified in our development of RFT-core (Section~\ref{subsec:rft_core}).